MicrosoftDocs/memdocs/sccm/core/clients/deploy/about-client-settings.md

 Starting in Configuration Manager version 1802, applications that are already installed will no longer show in the Applications tab when this option is enabled.
 This option is set as the default when you install or upgrade to Configuration Manager 1802.
 Installed applications are still available for review under the installation status tab. <!--1357592-->

 ### <a name="bkmk_HideAppCat"></a> Hide Application Catalog link in Software Center
 Starting in Configuration Manager version 1806, you can specify the visibility of the Application Catalog web site link in Software Center.
-When this option is set, users will not see the Application Catalog web site link in the Installation status node of Software Center. <!--1358214-->
+When this option is set, users won't see the Application Catalog web site link in the Installation status node of Software Center. <!--1358214-->

 ### Software Center tab visibility